 Then I went shopping at the mega mall Guildford Town Centre with my cerebral friend Nadine to look for baby clothes for my step-niece Poppy.
 I searched for a bikini that fits to no avail and lastly we went for lunch at Milestones and talked about life, love and love life!

 It was a recharge of my batteries after not talking to my good friend for so many years.
 Although I went away on a journey and adventure, others too took steps in developing their own being, and Nadine is just another friend on her own awesome path.
-I remind myself that not everyone will pack their lives and travel the world.
+I remind myself that not everyone will pack their lives up and travel the world.
 Some have deeper discoveries that don’t require to step foot outside where they live.

 Lastly I was over at my BFF Shannon’s home for dinner.
 I couldn’t believe how tall her girls are!
 The newest boy is 4 and I never met him before except on Skype and fell madly in love with them all- all over again.
 She made curried goat which is my favourite of all the food she makes, served with rice and peas (navy beans) and piles of salad and Naan bread.
 Her husband Chris and I only ate the curry, which is funny because her parents didn’t come because they had the flu, but miraculously Chris and I blasted through the entire pot of stew!
 GLUTTONY, my favourite sin!